 The opportunity exists to create a unique Riverfront Recreation Area that is linked by a trail system.
-The amenities that would be connected include the proposed Riverfront Park, Old Fruita Bridge, Dinosaur Hill, Kingsview and Snooks Bottom Open Space, James Robb State Park, and Red Cliffs Neighborhood Park.
-This loop would ultimately include two new river crossings: Old Fruita Bridge, and a new pedestrian bridge from Snooks Bottom to the state park.
-It would also include a grade-separated crossing under SH340 on the south side of the river, either in a new underpass or under the existing bridge.
+The amenities that would be connected include the proposed Riverfront Park, Old Fruita Bridge, Dinosaur Hill, Kingsview and Snooks Bottom Open Space, James M. Robb Colorado River State Park, and Red Cliffs Neighborhood Park.
+This loop would ultimately include two new river crossings:

+Old Fruita Bridge, and a new pedestrian bridge from Snooks Bottom to the state park.
+It would also include improvements to the existing SH340 bridge to accommodate pedestrians and bicyclists, and a grade-separated crossing under SH340 on the south side of the river, either in a new underpass or under the existing bridge.
 The trail on the south side of the Colorado River would be approximately 1 mile in length, which when combined with the Riverfront Trail segments, would provide 1 or 2-mile trail loops to a variety of recreational opportunities for residents and visitors.
 This trail loop and river crossings would also provide links to existing BLM hiking trails and the Dugway Trail to Colorado National Monument.
-A hiking trail could also be provided along the water line easement that runs from the Old Fruita Bridge area, around Dinosaur Hill, to the Dugway Trail (is this described accurately??)
+A hiking trail could also be provided along the utilities easement that runs from the Old Fruita Bridge area, around Dinosaur Hill to SH340, and connecting to the Dugway Trail.

-Construction of the new pedestrian bridge between the state park and Snooks Bottom would require the greatest amount of coordination between several governmental agencies, and likely be the highest cost.
-A similar bridge exists in Grand Junction, south of downtown at the future Las Colonias Park site. (insert photo from Las Colonias park archives) The benefits of placing a crossing at this location are numerous.
+Construction of the new pedestrian bridge between the state park and Snooks Bottom would require the greatest amount of coordination between several governmental agencies, and would likely be the highest cost.
+A similar bridge exists in Grand Junction, south of downtown, at the future Las Colonias Park site.
+The benefits of placing a crossing at this location are numerous.
 This crossing would provide a pleasant trail experience for users, free of traffic and noise.
-It would provide a direct connection between the state park and Snooks Bottom, which also allows for easy access to the BLM McInnis Canyon trail system.
+It would provide a direct connection between the state park and Snooks Bottom, which also allows for easy access to the McInnis Canyon

+NCA trail system.
 Additionally, it offers a logical river crossing for users of the proposed Big and Little Salt Wash Trails, coming from central Fruita on the north side of I-70.

 A trail on the historical Old Fruita Bridge would require special design consideration and renovation of the bridge itself.
 The recommendations also include adding a trail across the SH340 bridge to accommodate bicyclists and pedestrians who wish to go directly south from the Welcome Center along the highway right-of-way.
 Construction of this would require coordination with the Colorado Department of Transportation (CDOT).
-CDOT should also consider widening shoulders on SH340, south of the bridge to Colorado National Monument, for road bicyclists and race events.
+CDOT should also consider widening shoulders on SH340 south of the bridge to Colorado National Monument, for road bicyclists and race events.
 Combined, these three river crossings and trails would create a comprehensive trail system in the community, providing loops for a diversity of users and a wide range of experiences.